Asthma Awareness in Children by Dr. Patricia Avila, Pediatrician

 What is Asthma?

 - It is a disease of the lungs that causes the airways or tubes that bring air into the lungs to become swollen and inflamed.
-The muscles around the airways become tight and it makes it hard to breath.
+The muscles around the airways become tight and it makes it hard to breathe.
 This leads to episodes of coughing, wheezing, feeling breathless, chest pain/chest tightness, and feeling more tired than usual.

 - There is no cure for Asthma.
 There are medications and things you as a parent/caregiver can do to help control it.
 Know what the signs/symptoms of Asthma are, how to avoid triggers, and follow your doctor’s treatment plan.
 This is especially important to prevent and decrease the damage to your child’s lungs.
 It will also help avoid your child needing emergency medical treatment.